DarkTerraYT/CustomizableTower/LATEST.md

- Made it so you can customize if a tower can/cannot hit certain bloons with an upgrade
+Made The Multishot Better Once Again, it Now Has a Total Multishot number and each upgrade increases it by the upgrades multishotnumber